 A Traveler’s Guide to Tipping in Peru

-As you plan your trip in Peru, with its rich history, vibrant culture, and breathtaking landscapes, it’s important to understand the local customs and etiquette, including tipping.
+As you plan your journey to Peru, with its rich history, vibrant culture, and breathtaking landscapes, it’s crucial to familiarize yourself with local customs, including tipping etiquette in Peru.

 When to tip, who to tip and how much to tip in Peru

-Tipping in Peru in certain situations is not only customary, but also a way to show appreciation for the hard work and dedication of service providers.
+In Peru, tipping in certain situations is not only customary but also a meaningful way to show appreciation for the hard work and dedication of service providers.
+This practice enriches your travel experience in Peru, fostering a deeper connection with its people.

-So, let’s explore the tipping etiquette in Peru, covering various situations such as restaurants, hotels, tours, and transportation, to ensure you navigate these interactions with confidence and respect.
+Let’s delve into the nuances of tipping etiquette in Peru, covering various scenarios such as dining in restaurants, staying at hotels, going on tours, and using transportation.
+This guide will help you navigate these interactions with confidence and respect, ensuring a smooth journey through Peru.

 💸 Peruvian Denominations :: Coins & Bills

-It is advisable when traveling around Peru to avoid carrying large amounts of cash.
-A hundred soles in change and small bills should suffice.
-Peruvian coins come in denominations of 10, 20, and 50 céntimos and 1, 2, and 5 soles.
-The banknotes come in denominations of 10, 20, 50, 100, and 200 nuevos soles.
+When traveling around Peru, it’s wise to avoid carrying large amounts of cash.
+Having a hundred soles in change and small bills should suffice, considering the Peruvian currency denominations, including 10, 20, and 50 céntimos and 1, 2, and 5 soles coins, alongside banknotes of 10, 20, 50, 100, and 200 nuevos soles.

 🍲 🍸 Restaurants and Bars

-When dining at restaurants and bars in Peru, it’s important to know that gratuity is usually not included in the bill.
-While some upscale establishments may include a 10% service charge, it is not the norm.
+When dining at restaurants and bars in Peru, it’s important to note that gratuity is usually not included in your bill.
+While some upscale establishments might add a 10% service charge, this practice is not widespread, making tipping a personal gesture of appreciation.

-In smaller, local establishments, tipping is not expected, but leaving a few soles on the table as a token of appreciation is always a good gesture.
-When visiting bars, it is common to tip around 5-6 soles, and if you order bar food, applying the 10% rule is appropriate.
+In smaller, local establishments in Peru, tipping is not expected, but leaving a few soles on the table as a token of appreciation is always a kind gesture.
+For bar visits, a common tip is around 5-6 soles, and if you’re enjoying bar food, applying the 10% rule is appropriate.

-Remember, when settling the bill, the waiter may ask if you want a “boleta” (receipt) or “factura” (invoice), with the latter being reserved for Peruvian companies.
-Opt for the “boleta” unless you require an invoice for reimbursement purposes.
+When it’s time to settle the bill, the waiter may inquire if you prefer a ‘boleta’ (receipt) or ‘factura’ (invoice), the latter being reserved for Peruvian companies.
+Opt for the ‘boleta’ unless you need an invoice for reimbursement purposes, simplifying the payment process.

 🚕 Taxis & Public Transportation

-In general, tipping is not expected for public transportation, including buses, micros, and combis, as the fares are fixed.
+In general, tipping is not expected for public transportation in Peru, including buses, micros, and combis, as the fares are fixed and part of Peru’s public transport system.

-Popular ride-hailing App services like Uber and InDrive are preferable options for safe and reliable transport in Peru’s larger cities, like Lima, Arequipa and Cusco.
-Local ride-hailing App services include Taxi Satélital in Lima and Taxitel in Arequipa.
+Popular ride-hailing services like Uber and InDrive are preferable options for safe and reliable transport in Peru’s larger cities, such as Lima, Arequipa, and Cusco.
+Local ride-hailing services include Taxi Satélital in Lima and Taxitel in Arequipa.

-However, when using local taxis or mototaxis, negotiating the fare before getting in is essential.
-While tipping is not expected, rounding up the fare or giving a small amount, such as 2-3 soles, as a token of appreciation for exceptional service is always welcomed.
+However, when using local taxis or mototaxis in Peru, it’s essential to negotiate the fare before getting in.
+While tipping taxi drivers in Peru is not expected, rounding up the fare or giving a small amount, such as 2-3 soles, as a token of appreciation for exceptional service is always welcomed.

-Remember, it is important to ensure your safety when taking a taxi by only accepting rides from vehicles with visible, affixed TAXI placards and clearly marked vehicle numbers.
-Writing down the vehicle number for reference can provide an additional layer of security.
+Remember, ensuring your safety when taking a taxi in Peru involves only accepting rides from vehicles with visible, affixed TAXI placards and clearly marked vehicle numbers.
+Writing down the vehicle number for reference can provide an additional layer of security, a good practice for both passengers and taxi drivers in Peru.

 🚻 Public Restrooms: Acknowledging Small Services